ApiLogicServer/Docs/docs/Data-Model-Examples.md

 ![chatgpt](images/model/employees%20and%20skills.png)

-> Note: such databases require *adult supervision*, for examples, they often fail to include primary keys on junction tables
+> Note: such databases require *adult supervision*, for example, they often fail to include primary keys on junction tables.

 &nbsp;